 Wednesday, April 16, 2008

-Here is an idea for the ultimate trip.
+Here is an idea for the ultimate world trip.
 This journey would begin in Santiago, Chile.
 From Santiago, I would fly to Easter Island.
 Easter Island is the most remote island on the planet and a very interesting place to visit.
 I would then continue west to Tahiti .
 I have heard many great things about this tropical paradise.
 From Tahiti I would fly to New Zealand and tour maybe the prettiest country in our world.
 I couldn't leave this area without a visit to Tasmania and Australia.
-I would then visit Hawaii on the way back to North America.
-I would fly to Vancouver.
-Vancouver and Seattle and the Pacific coast is an excellent area to visit.
-I would rent a car a drive down the coast all the way to San Francisco.
-Then back to reality and home to Brampton.
-This trip would require 6 months minimum.
-I think you would need at least $16,000 per person at toady's prices to make this trip a reality.
+Then on to visit the far east and get a real taste of Asian culture.
+Visiting South Korea, Japan,Vietnam , Thailand and Singapore are all countries of interest for the Travel Wolfe.
+Then a visit to India would be a possibility on this world tour.
+Then travel to Europe.
+To enjoy stops in Greece, Poland, Austria, The Czech Republic, France, The Chanel Islands and England.
+Then back to reality and home to Canada.
+This trip would require at least 6 months minimum.
+I think you would need at least $30,000 per person at toady's prices to make this trip a reality.
 It would be worth ever second and cent!

 Any comments about this blog.
 Will be appreciated by me.
 It is always great to hear from other people.
 Who really enjoy to travel!
 Remember, travel well and travel safe, and you will have the time of your life!